AlexPHebert2000/Blackjack-MERN/README.md

-# TODO-MERN
+# MERN Template

-Todo app with the MERN stack
+Template to get started with a MERN stack app with webpack, react, and express already set up